 The level of ownership required under the Unit Ownership Guidelines can be achieved by direct purchase of Units, through the redemption of Deferred Units previously granted pursuant to the DUP, and through the grant of Deferred Units pursuant to the DUP.
 As with all public companies, the Trust's Unit prices are subject to market volatility, which may result in previously compliant executive officers or Trustees no longer satisfying the Unit ownership requirements.
 As such, executive officers and Trustees are required to increase their annual ownership position in Units throughout their tenure.
 Compliance with Unit Ownership Guidelines is reviewed annually.
+As of the date hereof, each current Trustee has met the ownership requirements under the Unit Ownership Guidelines.

-In addition, the Unit Ownership Guidelines provide that the CEO will continue to be subject to the applicable Unit ownership requirements for a period of one year following the date he or she ceases to hold the office of CEO of the Trust, unless: (i) the date he or she ceases to hold such office for any reason is within 24 months following a change of control (as defined under the Trust's executive employment agreements); or (ii) he or she ceases to hold such office following death, incapacity or disability.
+In addition, the Unit Ownership Guidelines provide that the CEO will continue to be subject to the applicable Unit ownership requirements for a period of one year following the date he or she ceases to hold the office of CEO of the Trust, unless: (i) the date he or she ceases to hold such office for any reason is within 24 months following a change of control (as defined under the Trust's executive employment agreements); or (ii) he or she ceases to hold such office as a result of death, incapacity or disability.
 This one-year restriction does not apply to Units or securities exchangeable into Units (such as the LP Class B Units) owned by the CEO that were not received by him or her as part of their compensation from the Trust.

-The following table summarizes the number of Units and Deferred Units owned by each Trustee as at March 18, 2024 based on information supplied from each of the Trustees and whether each Trustee has met or exceeded the ownership guidelines established by the Board.
+The following table summarizes the number of Units and Deferred Units owned by each Trustee and Trustee Nominee as at March 21, 2025 and whether each Trustee has met or exceeded the ownership guidelines established by the Board.

-Trustee Name Number of Units Beneficially Owned or Controlled or Directed, Directly or Indirectly (1) (#) Number of Units allocated from DUP (#) Total Number of Units, including Deferred Units (#) Dollar Value of Units Beneficially Owned, or Controlled or Directed, Directly or Indirectly and Deferred Units (2) Met or Exceeded Ownership Guidelines Y/N Holdings as a Multiple of Minimum Mandy Abramsohn 5,100 4,927 10,027 786,883 Yes 1.57 Andrea Goertz 1,581 15,419 17,000 1,334,187 Yes 2.67 Gary Goodman 23,544 26,988 50,532 3,965,713 Yes 7.93 Sam Kolias 6,575,000 (4) - 6,575,000 (4) 516,006,000 Yes 1,032.01 Samantha Kolias-Gunn (5) 12,604 12,604 (5) 989,173 Yes 1.98 Scott Morrison 17,000 16,919 33,919 2,661,962 Yes 5.32 Brian Robinson 29,466 20,691 50,157 3,936,297 Yes 7.87
+Trustee Name Number of Units Beneficially Owned or Controlled or Directed, Directly or Indirectly (1) (#) Number of Units allocated from DUP (#) Total Number of Units, including Deferred Units (#) Dollar Value of Units Beneficially Owned, or Controlled or Directed, Directly or Indirectly and Deferred Units (2) Met or Exceeded Ownership Guidelines?
+Holdings as a Multiple of Minimum Mandy Abramsohn 5,100 7,018 12,118 812,391 Yes 1.62 Andrea Goertz 1,581 17,682 19,264 1,291,392 Yes 2.58 Gary Goodman 18,544 29,496 48,040 3,220,602 Yes 6.44 James Ha 0 26,508 26,508 1,777,096 3.55 Sam Kolias 12,920,000 (3) - 12,920,000(3) 866,156,800 Yes 1,732.31